developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***UnsolicitedAlert*** is chosen, the countermeasure to send an unsolicited alert through an Android Intent is performed when the associated threat is detected.
 The additional Managed Configurations **Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name**, **Threat Management - Action Detect Countermeasure Unsolicited Alert Class**, and **Threat Management - Action Detect Countermeasure Unsolicited Alert Message** MUST be specified to provide the information needed to deliver the alert.

-### Threat Management - Action Detect Countermeasure Uninstall Package Name
+### Action Detect Countermeasure Uninstall Package Name

 This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that is uninstalled as a countermeasure to mitigate a threat when the value ***UninstallApplication*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

-### Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name
+### Action Detect Countermeasure Unsolicited Alert Package Name

 This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

-### Threat Management - Action Detect Countermeasure Unsolicited Alert Class
+### Action Detect Countermeasure Unsolicited Alert Class

 This Managed Configuration allows an Administrator using an EMM to specify the Class Name of component within an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

-### Threat Management - Action Detect Countermeasure Unsolicited Alert Message
+### Action Detect Countermeasure Unsolicited Alert Message

 This Managed Configuration allows an Administrator using an EMM to specify the string text message that is sent to a component of an application through an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

-### Threat Management - Action Detect Threat Type MDM Client Removal Package Name
+### Action Detect Threat Type MDM Client Removal Package Name

 This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of the MDM Agent that is monitored to detect a threat when the value ***MDM Client Removal*** is chosen for the Managed Configuration **Threat Management - Action**.

-### Threat Management - Action Ignore Threat Type
+### Action Ignore Threat Type

 This Managed Configuration allows an Administrator using an EMM to specify the type of threat that is NOT monitored and cannot be detected when the value ***Ignore*** is chosen for the Managed Configuration **Threat Management - Action**.